 First up a warning: you might not want to leave!
 This quiet regional town has so much going for it.
 It’s obvious that over time there has been great care taken to preserve the heritage of Port Fairy, and much of the early 20th Century architecture still remains.

-The true ‘hero’ here though is water.
+The true hero here though is water.
 The tranquil Moyne River on one side of the town and Port Fairy Bay on the other.
 If you wander along the eastern side of the river you can access the beautiful beaches of Port Fairy Bay directly.
-Choosing the western side will lead you the Port Fairy Coastal Reserve and Griffiths Island.
+Choosing the western side will lead you to the Port Fairy Coastal Reserve and Griffiths Island.
 The marina area packed with impressive yachts is also a great spot to visit and linger taking in the views.

 Tip: The lighthouse on Griffiths Island is a must-see.
 Built in 1859 it makes for a great photo stop.
 Early and late in the day keep an eye out too for wallabies hopping about the island.

 Tip: The Cape Nelson Lighthouse has stood for more than 150 years and is still in operation today.
 There are guided tours; just book ahead.
 The lighthhouse keepers cottages have also been recently renovated.
-As a history buff I loved my time here!

 This small holiday town is only two kilometres from the South Australian border.
 For a small village it packs a punch in terms of attractions!